debezium/debezium-design-documents/DDD-59.md

 whole snapshot.

 The only recovery today is the connector-level `errors.max.retries`, which restarts the snapshot from the beginning.
-On a large dataset that is the wrong unit of recovery:

-- A restart re-reads the tables and chunks that already succeeded.
-There's no chance to clear the destination topics in between, so a topic can accumulate a very large number of duplicate records on a broker sized for steady-state retention.
-- A restart unwinds all the way back to where the offset and the consistent-read position were established — a fresh export snapshot id, a new flashback/exported-snapshot position, the schema read again — to recover from one chunk that hit a transient error.
+On a large dataset that is the wrong unit of recovery: it re-reads the tables and chunks that already succeeded (topic duplicates), and unwinds all the way back to where the offset and the consistent-read position were established.
+A chunk that fails for a transient reason should be recoverable by retrying *that chunk*.

-If a chunk fails for a reason likely to clear on its own, we should retry *that chunk* rather than the whole snapshot.

 ## Prior art

-This isn't a greenfield idea in the codebase — the Oracle connector already does it, connector- locally. `OracleSnapshotChangeEventSource` overrides `createDataEventsForTableCallable` with a bounded retry loop (`OracleSnapshotChangeEventSource.java:290-355`) gated by `snapshot.database.errors.max.retries` (`OracleConnectorConfig.java:760`, an `int`, default `0`, `isNonNegativeInteger`-validated).
-Three things about that implementation shape this proposal:
+The Oracle connector already does this connector-locally: `OracleSnapshotChangeEventSource` overrides `createDataEventsForTableCallable` with a bounded retry loop gated by `snapshot.database.errors.max.retries` (`int`, default `0`), with a narrow retriability check (`isTableSnapshotErrorRetriable` — only ORA-01466), backing off with `Metronome`, firing `notifyCompletedTableWithError` per attempt, hand-rolled rather than via `createPooledResourceCallable`.

-- Its retriability check is deliberately narrow — `isTableSnapshotErrorRetriable` only retries `ORA-01466` (flashback metadata changed), not "any `SQLException`".
-- It backs off with `Metronome`, not `DelayStrategy`.
-- It fires `notifyCompletedTableWithError` on every failed attempt, and it's hand-rolled rather than going through `createPooledResourceCallable`.

-So the real question dbz#2297 raises isn't "should snapshot reads be retriable" — one connector already decided yes.
+So the question isn't whether snapshot reads should be retriable — one connector already decided yes.
 It's whether that belongs in the common snapshot layer for every relational connector, and what a connector-agnostic version has to get right that the Oracle-only one could sidestep.
-That's what this document is about.

 ## Goals

-- Provide a common, opt-in per-table/per-chunk retry in `RelationalSnapshotChangeEventSource`, with a connector-overridable notion of which errors are retriable.
+- A common, opt-in per-table/per-chunk retry in `RelationalSnapshotChangeEventSource`, with a connector-overridable retriability predicate.
-- Default to current behavior; with retries set to `0` nothing changes.
+- Default to current behavior; `0` retries changes nothing.
-- Reconcile with Oracle's existing `snapshot.database.errors.max.retries` rather than adding a second overlapping knob.
+- Reconcile with Oracle's existing `snapshot.database.errors.max.retries` via a deprecated alias rather than a second overlapping knob.
-- Be honest in the design and the docs about what retry does and does not prevent (duplicates are reduced in blast radius, not eliminated — see below).
+- Retry by **resuming from the last-emitted key** rather than re-emitting a chunk, so retry does not produce duplicate rows or duplicate `FIRST`/`LAST` markers — using the mechanism the incremental snapshot already relies on.

-Non-goals: changing `errors.max.retries` (whole-snapshot retry still sits above this), and resuming a chunk mid-scan — a retry re-runs the chunk query from its boundary.
+Non-goals: changing `errors.max.retries` (whole-snapshot retry still sits above this); resuming across a connector restart (v1 keeps the high-water key in memory for same-run retry — see caveats).

 ## Proposed changes